Back Arrow Icon

 Site Map

-Low-fi Wireframs ✏️
+Wireframs

 Our task flow for the participants is to create an overall experience from the first day living in the dorm, set up rules, and task arrangements & implement them to receive awards, and achieve shared goals for a better dorm environment.

-Evaluation - 2 Round of Testing
+Evaluation - First Round of Testing

 The impact of a positive dorm experience